-The boomerang-shaped structure will create a link between Harbutt Reserve and Phyllis Reserve.
+The boomerang-shaped structure creates a link between Harbutt Reserve and Phyllis Reserve.

 Pou whenua and artwork

-Each bridge will have a large carved pou whenua (land post) or waka maumahara (memorial pillar).
+Each bridge has a large carved pou whenua (land post) or waka maumahara (memorial pillar).

 AT has specially sourced the Tōtara for the pou at the Te Piringa and Soljak bridges.
 The wood was originally extracted from a swamp on the South Island's West Coast.

-Other Māori design elements will be incorporated into the bridges and Māori artworks will appear at various locations along the shared path, including kōhatu (carved rocks).
+Other Māori design elements have been incorporated into the bridges and Māori artworks appear at various locations along the shared path, including kōhatu (carved rocks).

 The decision to build Waterview Shared Path results from a 2011 decision by the Waterview Connection Board of Inquiry to provide local connections for communities.
 Following that decision, AT has investigated options, reached agreements with some of the affected property owners and developed a design for the path.

-The Well-Connected Alliance is building the path, starting from the site of Alford Street Bridge.
+The Well-Connected Alliance has built the path, starting from the site of Alford Street Bridge.